 Outfielder Brenna Moss topped the nation in 2013 in triples per game (0.18) and ranked top 100 in stolen bases (15th, 0.67 p/g) and toughest to strike out (72nd, 1:16.3 at-bats).

 Team-wise, the 'Dogs the team shattered the school season stolen base record in '13 with 87 swipes, while Moss easily reset the individual all-time best with 34 thefts.

-The team's hard work off the field was equally recognized with nine MW All-Academic nods Stesha Brazil, Harris, Taylor Langdon, Martin, Kelly Megee, Moss, Brooke Ortiz, Runge and Whitney Smith) and one Academic All-District selections in 2013 (Diange Runge) and '14 (Hannah Harris).
+The team's hard work off the field has been equally recognized with nine MW All-Academic nods in 2013 and Academic All-District selections in 2013 (Diange Runge) and '14 (Hannah Harris).

 Before joining the distinguished Bulldog program, Wynn served as a graduate assistant and volunteer assistant for the Seminoles from 2010-12, and assisted with the program's offense, defense and camps.

 Prior to joining the 'Noles' coaching staff , Wynn spent a season playing in the National Professional Fastpitch league for the Tennessee Diamonds.

 As a player, the three-time team captain helped Florida State to four straight NCAA Tournament trips.
 A three-time All-ACC outfielder, she sported the highest batting average (.378) under the current coaching staff and still ranks top 10 in eight of 10 squad's all-time offensive categories.